 The Last Days falls into a mini-genre of what one might call personal apocalypse films.
 The progenitor of these was probably the Canadian End of the World film Last Night (1998), which eschewed the spectacle of mass destruction, even any explanation of the end of the world, in favour of a story about how individuals greet the end.
-We have seen more recent variants such as Blindness (2008) in which the world is infected with a plague of blindness; Perfect Sense (2011) where everybody starts to lose their sense one by one; Embers (2015) where the world suffers from a plague of retrograde amnesia; A Quiet Place (2018) where the world is forced to become silent after an invasion by alien creatures kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds.
+We have seen more recent variants such as Blindness (2008) in which the world is infected with a plague of blindness; Perfect Sense (2011) where everybody starts to lose their sense one by one; Embers (2015) where the world suffers from a plague of retrograde amnesia; A Quiet Place (2018) and The Silence (2019) where the world is forced to become silent after an invasion by creatures that kill anybody who makes a sound; and Bird Box (2018) where people are killed if they look outdoors and are killed if they remove their blindfolds.
 These are character driven stories made for arthouse audiences rather than big effects spectaculars.

 The full shock of what the world has turned into does not come until some minutes later when they travel down the subway and come to the first platform where dozens of people shelter in a makeshift refugee encampment.
 This turns into a desperate flight through the camp in pursuit of the boy who has stolen Jose Coronado’s bag.
 A former police officer shows his badge and then laughs off how useless it is, leaving us wondering just what the world we are in the midst of.